Fawn Lake Forest, Pennsylvania

 Fawn Lake Forest is a census-designated place located in Lackawaxen Township, Pike County in the state of Pennsylvania.
 The community is located north of Pennsylvania Route 590 in northeastern Pike County, near the New York line.
-As of 2021, Fawn Lake Forest was estimated to have 684 residents.
+As of 2021, Fawn Lake Forest was estimated to have 684 residents in this sleepy development.
+Staff are outsourced, leading to a lack of pride of ownership in what is delivered to the homeowners in the development.